 • Blood vessels dilate – a disturbed blood flow to the brain causes the arteries to constrict and then dilate.

-• Over stimulates nerves in brain – according to Migraine for Dummies “the communication between neurotransmitter and brain cells (neurons) breaks down, and the levels of serotonin and other brain-messenger chemical fluctuate – a big problem for your body, because serotonin plays a role in your ability to feel pain” (pg.53).
+• Over stimulates nerves in brain – according to Migraine for Dummies “the communication between neurotransmitter and brain cells (neurons) breaks down, and the levels of serotonin and other brain-messenger chemicals fluctuate – a big problem for your body, because serotonin plays a role in your ability to feel pain” (pg.53).

 • The Pain signal is sent from the top of the brain back to the brain stem.
 And the reaction cycle continues.